 Les presses du réel – Criticism, theory & documents – Misceallenous

-A collective and transdisciplinary study of the representation of plants and their powers to reflect on the question of animation, cinema and, more broadly, image, in the Anthropocene era and in the context of the "vegetal turn" at work in the human sciences as well as in contemporary art.
+A collective and transdisciplinary study of the representation of plants and their powers to reflect on the question of animation, cinema, photography and, more broadly, image, in the Anthropocene era and in the context of the "vegetal turn" at work in the human sciences as well as in contemporary art.

 This publication extends an exhibition program that examines the environmental